wp-plugins/wp-social-networks-widget/readme.txt

 == Changelog ==
+= 1.2 =
+* Upgraded to FontAwesome 4.0.3
+* Added new icon Dribbble
-= 1.1 =
+* Options to choose if icons are opened in new window = 1.1 =
 * Widget rewriten for easier maintance
 * Added new icons Bitbucket, Instagram and Pinterest